Rosewood1985/ai-sports-edge/memory-bank/progress.md

   - A more comprehensive fix would require updating those parent packages as well

 With all critical vulnerability packages updated, I'll now move on to addressing high severity vulnerabilities, starting with react-native-reanimated.

+##### 4. react-native-reanimated (High Severity Vulnerability)

+- **Current Version**: Unknown
+- **Latest Version**: 3.17.5
+- **Update Command**: `npm install react-native-reanimated@latest --save --legacy-peer-deps`
+- **Result**: Successful
+- **Issues Encountered**:
+  - Tests still fail with the same error about missing `@react-native-community/netinfo` module
+  - This is unrelated to the react-native-reanimated update and is a general issue with the test setup
+- **Notes**:
+  - The package was successfully updated to version 3.17.5
+  - This is a major version update which may require code changes in components using this library
+  - The update should address the high severity vulnerabilities in this package
+  - Further testing in the actual app (not just unit tests) would be recommended to ensure compatibility

+Next, I'll continue with other high severity vulnerabilities, focusing on body-parser.